w3c/wai-wcag-em/usage.md

 ### Involving Users (Optional)

 Involving people with disabilities including people with aging-related impairments (who are not experienced evaluators or part of a review team) may help identify additional accessibility barriers that are not easily discovered by expert evaluation alone.
-While not required for using this methodology, it may sometimes be necessary for evaluators to involve real people with a wide range of abilities during the evaluation process.
+While not required for using this methodology, it is strongly recommended for evaluators to involve real people with a wide range of abilities during the evaluation process.
 [Involving Users in Web Accessibility Evaluation](https://www.w3.org/WAI/test-evaluate/involving-users/) provides further guidance on involving users in web accessibility evaluation, which is beyond the scope of this document.

 ### Evaluation Tools (Optional)